 Jerome Taylor, M.D.
-Child and Adolescent Psychiatrist
+Child, Adolescent, and Adult Psychiatrist

 Dr. Taylor is a child, adolescent and adult psychiatrist interested in developing interventions to prevent schizophrenia and other illnesses with psychotic features, like bipolar.
 He is also interested in the biological mechanisms underlying the “conversion” from being a youth at high risk for psychosis (e.g. a child or adolescent who has a family member with schizophrenia or bipolar) to a youth with a fulminant psychotic disorder.
 He is particularly interested in the roles neuroinflammation, oxidative stress and sleep play in "conversion to psychosis."
 Dr. Taylor has received multiple awards and grants for his research including the National Alliance for Research on Schizophrenia and Depression (NARSAD) Young Investigator Grant, the American Academy of Child and Adolescent Psychiatry (AACAP) Pilot Research Award and the American Psychiatric Association - Substance Abuse and Mental Health Services Administration (APA/SAMHSA) Minority Fellowship.
 He is a Contributing Editor for the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP).